lloydXmas/RAK811-Feather-M0/examples/pin-states/README.md

 ```

 ## TTN Payload Decoder
 The first byte in the payload holds our pin states.
-Bits in the `pinstates` byte is masked off to retrieve corresponding values.
+Bits in `pinstates` byte are masked off to retrieve corresponding values.

 ```javascript
 function Decoder(bytes, port) {